This Title Speaks for Itself..

 I Know I can No Longer Work with them Safely without Help.

-Well Socialized and Gentle most of the Years..
+A Well Socialized and Gentle Cob most of the Year..
+WILL Change !

 We have known Mature Cobs that Chase Cars, Trucks, People on Bikes,